jmp/poker-hand-evaluator/README.md

 ## Credits

-The evaluator implements Kevin Suffecool's 5-hand card evaluator, with the perfect hash optimization by Paul Senzee.
+The evaluator implements Kevin Suffecool's 5-card hand evaluator, with the perfect hash optimization by Paul Senzee.